uit-no/research-software.uit.no/content/blog/2023-synchronizing-git-repo-via-email.md

-To have a concrete example, let us assume that we have two computers (**computer A** and **computer B**) which are far away and they can only talk to each other via email.
+To have a concrete example, let us assume that we have two computers (**computer A** and **computer B**) which are far away and they can only talk to each other **via email**.
 Both hold a Git repository which tracks some data or code and both Git repository have the same starting point (they have a common history).